CLRM1/CLRM1/README.md

 Hello!
-I'm a Product Manager and Software Engineer in training 👨‍💻 .
+I'm a Software Product Manager who loves to code 👨‍💻 .